On quasiconformal harmonic maps between surfaces: Abstract

 \section{Abstract}

-It is proved the following theorem, if $w$ is a quasiconformal harmonic mappings between two Riemann surfaces with smooth boundary and approximate analytic metrics, then $w$ is a quasi-isometry with respect to internal metrics.
-If the surfaces are subsets of Euclidean spaces, then $w$ is quasi-isometry with respect to Euclidean metrics.
+The following theorem is proved: If $w$ is a quasiconformal harmonic mapping between two Riemann surfaces with compact and smooth boundaries and approximate analytic metrics, then $w$ is bi-Lipschitz continuous with respect to internal metrics.
+If the surfaces are subsets of the Euclidean spaces, then $w$ is bi-Lipschitz with respect to the Euclidean metrics.